 My late 1850s or early 1860s brown taffeta day dress is inspired by this beautiful 1855-7 brown silk day dress which is trimmed with black velvet bands and fringe.

 I used brown non-historically accurate polyester taffeta – silk taffeta is so expensive 🙁 – wide black velvet ribbon and black fringe.
 I’d planned to trim the whole skirt with velvet ribbon and fringe like the dress in the V&A museum but I made the dress for a special event and ran out of time. 😉 And I would’ve loved to replicate the pretty black silk fringe with copper-colored chenille pompoms, but I couldn’t find anything similar.

-I made a matching hat for the outfit, like in this 1865 photograph.
+I made a matching hat for the outfit, similar to the hat in this 1865 photograph.
 The hat is made with the same taffeta over a stiffly starched fabric foundation.
-It’s bound with black velvet ribbon, and decorated with a taffeta bow which is trimmed with black fringe.
+The edge is bound with black velvet ribbon, and decorated with a taffeta bow which is trimmed with black fringe.
 I’m thinking about trimming the hat with a black ostrich feather.
 What do you think?

-In this picture I’m dressed for indoors wearing my Limerick lace day cap.
+In this picture I’m dressed for indoors wearing my handmade Limerick lace day cap.

 And in this picture I’m ready to go out: wearing the hat and thin black leather gloves.